JamieS56/Milestone-Project-4/README.md

     and add your AWS variables to the env.py file.

-28. Add your AWS keys to your config variables on your Heroku app. and remove the DISABLE_COLLECTSTATIC variable as the static files should go to S3.
+29. Add your AWS keys to your config variables on your Heroku app. and remove the DISABLE_COLLECTSTATIC variable as the static files should hopefully go to S3.

-29. Next you will want to create a file called custom_storages.py and set it up like this.
+30. Next you will want to create a file called custom_storages.py and set it up like this.

     custom_storages.py
     ```